- 📖 Geeky Medics OSCE Book

 - All adults with surgical severity >4

 - Renal disease

 Sickle cell test:

-For patients scheduled for post-op critical care admission
+Should be performed for all patients scheduled for post-op critical care admission.

 It will be requested by the anaesthetic or surgical team for patients with chronic disease affecting their daily function who are listed for major surgery.